 Where abode Wins: abode offers free cloud storage, and they offer the widest range of equipment including glass break and flood sensors which are viewed as essential home security devices.
 Also, abode uses an open platform allowing more third-party integrations via Z-Wave and Zigbee backed by their CUE automation engine.
 It’s true that Ring offers Z-Wave and Zigbee too, but compatible products are still scarce.
 Fourth, abode has more home security experience than Nest and Ring.

 Where Ring Wins: Spoiler alert on the cost analysis, Ring is the cheapest option of the bunch, and that sets them apart.
-They also offer the most affordable monthly service which includes cellular backup, professional monitoring, and cloud storage for just $10 per month.
+They also offer the most affordable monthly service which includes cellular backup, professional monitoring, and cloud storage for unlimited cameras for just $10 per month.

 |Keypad||1x Included in Base||$69||1x Included in Base|